FaisalBinAhmed/MVGFahrinfo/README.md

 ## Installing

 To run it globally, you can install the app with `cargo binstall mvgfahrinfo`.
-Make sure you have `binstall` installed.
+Make sure you have `binstall` [binstall repo](https://github.com/cargo-bins/cargo-binstall) installed.
+Once installed, you can invoke the app just by running `mvgfahrinfo` in the terminal.
 This is a binary crate and not a library, so you shouldn't use it as a dependency.

+I might provide some pre-built binaries for Windows/MacOS/Linux in the future. :)

 ## Shortcuts